huayaow/DPSO/README.md

 A covering array is a mathematical object that systematically covers the interactions among a fixed number of factors.
 It can be used for software testing purposes, i.e. combinatorial testing.

-To enhance conventioanal PSO algorithms, DPSO utilizes the set and probability theories to represent particle's velocity, and refines the related evolution operators.
-DPSO futhrther applies two auxiliary strategies to enhance the effectiveness of search.
+To enhance conventional PSO algorithms, DPSO utilizes the set and probability theories to represent particle's velocity, and refines the related evolution operators.
+DPSO further applies two auxiliary strategies to enhance the effectiveness of search.
 The details of DPSO are in the following paper:

 > H. Wu, C. Nie, F.C.
 Kuo, h.
 Leung and C.J.
 Colbourn, "A Discrete Particle Swarm Optimization for Covering Array Generation," IEEE Transactions on Evolutionary Computation, 19(4): 575-591, 2015

-DPSO project implements both conventional PSO version (CPSO) and discrete PSO verion (DPSO) for covering array generation.
-It also exteneds four famous PSO variants to their discrete versions.
+DPSO project implements both conventional version (CPSO) and discrete version (DPSO) of PSO for covering array generation.
+It also extends four famous PSO variants to their discrete versions.

-* Time-Varying Acceleration Coefficients (TVAC) [1]
+* TVAC: Time-Varying Acceleration Coefficients [1]

-* Comprehensive Learning PSO (CLPSO) [2]
+* CLPSO: Comprehensive Learning PSO [2]

-* Multi-Swarm PSO (DMS-PSO) [3]
+* DMS-PSO: Multi-Swarm PSO [3]

-* Adaptive PSO (APSO) [4]
+* APSO: Adaptive PSO [4]

 ## Build & Run